Answers to frequently asked questions about our Awards & Grants Program.

 May I apply for one or two years of funding?

-All awards are subject to availability of funds at the Lung Association on the start date.
+All awards are subject to availability of funds at the Lung Association.
 Grants are subjected to annual review and may be granted for up to two years.
-The second year of support is based on demonstrating satisfactory progress, as well as the availability of funding from the Lung Association.
+The second year of support is based on demonstrating satisfactory progress.

 May I apply for more than one of the Lung Association awards?